Weapons of Class Destruction: Synopsis

 Veronica is kissing Leo D'Amato (Max Greenfield) outside her house.
 After Veronica goes back into her house, Keith announces that he has begun dating Wallace's (Percy Daggs III) mother, Alicia, making things awkward between Veronica and Wallace.
 Veronica notices a sign outside which says "KillemAll.net".
 In class, there is a fire drill, and Duncan (Teddy Dunn) says that it is the third one this week.
 Veronica talks to Principal Clemmons about the fire drill issue, but he doesn't give anything up to her.
-Later, she notices police officers with service dogs going through the building.
+Later, she notices K-9 units going through the building, though the dogs don't alert on the weed one of her classmates hides on his person.
 Veronica, posing as the superintendent, calls Principal Clemmons, who reveals that the school has experienced several bomb threats.
 She prints the story in the school newspaper, causing chaos at school the next day.
 Principal Clemmons calls her in again and tells her to stop printing stories.
 Veronica and Wallace talk to each other while Keith and Alicia watch a movie.
 Alicia tries to convince Wallace to accept their relationship to no avail.
 After talking to Mac (Tina Majorino), another student, Pete (Michael McMillian) approaches Veronica to say that he saw two students, Ben (Jonathan Taylor Thomas) and Norris (Theo Rossi) with exploding tennis balls.
-Wallace places the two students under more suspicion when he tells Veronica about them, and Veronica sees a mysterious timer.
+Wallace places the two students under more suspicion when he tells Veronica about them, and Veronica sees a mysterious countdown timer on the KillemAll.net website.